 Find out more about how to apply for Advanced Teacher Status (ATS) and complete your portfolio.

-You can apply for cohort 3 (starting in October 2018) from 1 May 2018 to 31 July 2018.
+You can apply for cohort 3 (starting in October 2018) from 1 May 2018 to 10 August 2018 (extended deadline).
 If you are interested in applying for ATS you will need to: